Updated on April 10, 2019

 Climate change isn’t a far off problem for people in other countries.
 It’s a global concern that will affect us all.
 It’s particularly bad news for coffee, cocoa and tea production with the potential to reduce yields and quality and push up prices.
-We spoke to our climate change expert Henriette Walz to find out how UTZ is supporting farmers in producing countries to deal with the effects of climate change.
+We spoke to climate change expert Henriette Walz to find out how the UTZ program is supporting farmers in producing countries to deal with the effects of climate change.

 Bad news for coffee, tea and cocoa

 Coffee, cocoa and tea are all crops that need very specific conditions to thrive.
 Changes in temperature, rainfall and access to water due to climate change can all affect yields and crop quality.

 As Henriette explains: “Climate change can be an environmental disaster for producers in many tropical and subtropical regions.
 We’re seeing more pests and diseases, more frequent droughts and unpredictable rainfall, which makes it difficult for farmers to plan and manage activities like harvesting.
 Many areas will become too hot and dry to grow these crops at all.”